Our Man in Kabul

-This influence was seen as necessary, according to the Times reporters, in order to enable Karzai to pay off the assorted warlords and narcotraffickers who the CIA sees as essential allies in its counterterrorism/counterinsurgency efforts and all the other activities that Western politicians insist are necessary to ‘keep us safe’ in Afghanistan.
+This influence was seen as necessary, according to the Times reporters, so that Karzai could pay off the warlords and narcotraffickers who the CIA sees as essential allies in its counterterrorism/counterinsurgency efforts and all the other activities that Western politicians insist are necessary to ‘keep us safe’ in Afghanistan.

 After more than a decade of war and occupation, these efforts have generated staggering levels of corruption and a massive expansion in the heroin trade, much of which is connected to Karzai and his warlord allies.
 It’s often forgotten, partly because hardly any ever mentions it anymore, that Karzai won the last election through massive fraud in 2009, and became president after the cancellation of an election in which he would have been the only candidate.

-None of this prevented Obama and Gordon Brown from congratulating him on his ‘victory’, and the US government has continued to pour money into a corrupt administration that is widely despised by many Afghans precisely because it is so corrupt.
+None of this prevented Obama and Gordon Brown from congratulating him on his ‘victory’, and the US government has continued to pour money into a corrupt administration that is widely despised by many Afghans.
 The result is a seemingly paradoxical situation in which, as one unnamed American official cited by the Times puts it ‘The biggest source of corruption in Afghanistan was the United States.’

 None of this is likely to bother Karzai too much.
 Today he thanked the US for its generosity, while insisting that the money was only a ‘small amount.’
 And now The Guardian reports that MI6 has also pouring money into the presidential office, supposedly ‘in order to finance peace initiatives, which have so far proved abortive.’